Abenaki True Cranberry Pole Bean, Native American Heirloom

 Large Maroon and White Speckled Seeds

-Performs well in extreme hear
+Performs well in extreme heat

 Shelling and Dry bean